beleshivprasad/text-to-speech/README.md

 At the end this app will convert text to sound i.e. speech

-Edited with the help of test branch
+Edited with the help of test branch.